LaurentMazare/tch-rs/examples/transfer-learning/README.md

 Instead the original tutorial proposes two alternatives to train the classifier.

-- *Finetuning the pretrained model.* We start from a ResNet-18 model pretrained on imagenet 1000 categories, replace the last layer by a binary classifier and train the resulting model as usual.
+- *Finetuning the pretrained model.* We start from a ResNet-18 model pretrained on ImageNet 1000 categories, replace the last layer by a binary classifier and train the resulting model as usual.
 - *Using a pretrained model as feature extractor.* The pretrained model weights are frozen and